Brave Browser vs Mozilla Firefox

 What works

-• Blocks ads and trackers by default for enhanced privacy
+• Blocks ads and trackers by default

 What doesn't

-• Fewer extensions available compared to full Chrome ecosystem
+• Fewer extensions than Chrome

 Mozilla Firefox